lilv98/lilv98.github.io/_pages/about.md

 ## News

+* May 2024: I was invited to review for NeurIPS 2024
+* May 2024: One paper was accepted by ACL-Findings 2024
+* Mar 2024: One paper was accepted by ISMB 2024 and OUP Bioinformatics Journal
+* Jan 2024: I was invited to review for KDD 2024
 * Nov 2023: [LQAC](https://link.springer.com/chapter/10.1007/978-3-031-47240-4_28) received an Honorable Mention for the Best Paper Award at ISWC 2023
-* Oct 2023: I was invited to review for ACM TheWebConf 2024
+* Oct 2023: I was invited to review for TheWebConf 2024
 * Sep 2023: I was invited to review for the ACM Transactions on Knowledge Discovery from Data (TKDD)
 * Sep 2023: I received the ISWC 2023 Travel Award, see you in Athens!
 * Aug 2023: I was invited to serve in the program committee of AAAI 2024